openfaas/faas-cli/README.md

 * `faas-cli store` - allows browsing and deploying OpenFaaS store functions
 * `faas-cli secret` - manage secrets for your functions

-The default gateway URL of `127.0.0.1:8080` can be overriden in three places including an environmental variable.
+The default gateway URL of `127.0.0.1:8080` can be overridden in three places including an environmental variable.

 * 1st priority `--gateway` flag
 * 2nd priority `--yaml` / `-f` flag or `stack.yml` if in current directory